-28.0 CHARGE TIME MEASUREMENT UNIT (CTMU)
+27.0 CHARGE TIME MEASUREMENT UNIT (CTMU)

-This data sheet summarizes the features of this group of PIC24F devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
 For more information on the Charge Time Measurement Unit, refer to the "dsPIC33/PIC24 Family Reference Manual", "Charge Time Measurement Unit (CTMU) with Threshold Detect" (DS39743).
-The information in this data sheet supersedes the information in the FRM.